168 Comments

 My answer to your initial question is no, and yet I’m far to your left.
 How is this possible?

 A functional democracy must be able to enforce its laws but that’s not fundamental to what makes it a democracy.
-A democracy makes and can change laws based public consensus.
+A democracy makes and can change laws based on public consensus.

 This is what the left actually proposes, that we step back and reassess the laws we’re writing so they can be enforced effectively in the face of a specific problem (a large undocumented population that’s been here for decades due to previous permissive policies) while also being humane and protecting the rights of individuals and communities.